hashicorp/terraform/website/docs/language/functions/compact.html.md

 page_title: "compact - Functions - Configuration Language"
 sidebar_current: "docs-funcs-collection-compact"
 description: |-
-  The compact function removes empty string elements from a list.
+  The compact function removes null or empty string elements from a list.
 ---

 # `compact` Function

-`compact` takes a list of strings and returns a new list with any empty string elements removed.
+`compact` takes a list of strings and returns a new list with any null or empty string elements removed.

 ## Examples

 ```
-> compact(["a", "", "b", "c"])
+> compact(["a", "", "b", null, "c"])
 [
   "a",
   "b",